rust-gamedev/rust-gamedev.github.io/content/news/024/index.md

 ![hho_header](./hho_header.png)

-Harvest Hero Origins is an arcade wave defense game, built in rust on top of [Emerald].
-A [steam] page has recently been made and the game is set to release sometime at the end of this summer.
+Harvest Hero Origins is an arcade wave defense game, built in Rust on top of [Emerald].
+A [Steam][hho-steam] page has recently been made and the game is set to release sometime at the end of this summer.

 Battle the oncoming waves of enemies with a friend in local co-op, unlock